Chowan Sheriff investigating after unidentified body found

 The press release the Chowan Sheriff’s Office released Wednesday noted Chowan Sheriff Edward Basnight asked the N.C.
 State Bureau of Investigation to assist his office with processing the scene where the body was found.

-The Chowan Sheriff's Office is currently investigating two active missing-person cases.
-The most recent is Christopher Eugene Mansfield, who was first reported as missing on the Sheriff's Facebook page Sept.
+The Chowan Sheriff’s Office is currently investigating two active missing-person cases.
+The most recent is Christopher Eugene Mansfield, who the Sheriff’s Office listed as missing on its Facebook page Sept.
 8. The department also continues to investigate the disappearance of Karen Bosta, a Holiday Island resident who was last seen May 30, 2015, while visiting Edenton.